LunarDrift/rpg-shop/README.md

 # Browse all items in the shop
 go run ./cmd/shop browse

-# Buy an item by its index number
+# Buy an item by its index number and optional quantity
-go run ./cmd/shop buy 2
+go run ./cmd/shop buy 2 5

 # Restock an item (shopkeeper)
 go run ./cmd/shop/restock 2 10